hsklein/Simprovise/docs/source/output_database.rst

 *elementtype* Table
 ----------------------

-A pre-defined reference table with one row for each top-level :ref:`simulation element <simulation-elements-label>`
+A pre-populated reference table with one row for each top-level :ref:`simulation element <simulation-elements-label>`
 type: